ggiuliopirotta/ggiuliopirotta.github.io/_portfolio/portfolio-3.md

 ---

 In this data mining class, we had to conduct an analysis with some business application.
-The dataset chosen was clean, but massive,
-forcing us to undersample it to make it manageable.
+The dataset chosen was clean, but massive, forcing us to take a subsample of it.

-It was also unbalanced and required some feature engineering.
-Finally, we decided to include some whether-specific features leveraging an external API.
+To increase the number of useful features:

+- Airport-specific weather information 🌤️ was gathered from an API
+- Additional feature engineering was performed

+It finally required further subsampling, as it was unbalanced ⚖️ towards non-canceled flights,
+but we could not let the model develop any bias.

 Download ⬇️ the folder with the relevant files.